Traditional Dishes Bolivia. What to Eat & Why You’ll Love It.

 Sounds weird, tastes brilliant.
 Sopa de maní is a creamy peanut soup loaded with beef, veg & potatoes.
 The kicker?
 It’s topped with crispy shoestring fries – because Bolivia understands texture.

 The place where I had the best Sopa de Maní was easily in Cochabamba, where it’s a firm favourite amongst the community there.
+You can often find a veg version if you ask nicely too.

 Pique a lo Macho – Spicy, Saucy, Meaty Chaos